Akshayasiva46/Akshayasiva46/README.md

      Innovative AI applications and research.
      Creative initiatives in travel exploration, art, or multidisciplinary learning.

+- 🤖 I'm Currently Working On the project of AI-Powered Hand Gesture Recognition for Smart Energy Management

+  Developing a smart home system that uses AI-powered hand gestures and voice commands to control appliances.
+The project includes tariff-based energy optimization to reduce power usage during peak hours.
+Built using Raspberry Pi, IoT sensors, Firebase, and a Kotlin Android app, aiming to make home automation more accessible and energy-efficient.

+🔧 Tech Stack: Python • OpenCV • TensorFlow • Raspberry Pi • MQTT • Firebase • Kotlin

 - 📫 How to reach me
   linkedIn - https://www.linkedin.com/in/akshayalakshmi-s/